 A qualified two-member survey team will visit households in their area.
-Both team members will present their government issued IDs and their official credentials to confirm their identity.
-One team member, the alarm specialist, who is trained and certified to inspect and install smoke alarms, will be responsible for testing all smoke and CO alarms to determine if they are functional.
+Both team members will present their government-issued IDs and their official credentials to confirm their identity.
+One team member, the alarm specialist, who is trained and certified to inspect and test smoke alarms, will be responsible for testing all smoke and CO alarms to determine if they are functional.
 The other member, the survey specialist, will be responsible for administering the survey questions to the participant.
 Though each team member has separate roles, they are expected to undergo the same full online training, understand all procedures and processes, and coordinate and communicate in a professional manner to make the interview successful.

-What is involved with the online training?
+What is involved with online training?

 What is the time commitment for an alarm or survey specialist?

 The required online training is an interactive PowerPoint and several other training documents which can be viewed at a time convenient to them.
 Though our exact needs will vary based on location, we ask for a meaningful commitment.
 Because this study requires knocking on doors to ask for participation, we estimate about half a day on Friday to hang the door hangers and full 8-hour days on Saturday and Sunday to knock on doors and conduct interviews.
 The exact number of weekends needed will vary by location and response rate.

 What are the specific duties of the alarm specialists?